 Can a Potato Remove Salt from Chili Directly?

 Here’s where things get tricky – and a little disappointing.
 Salt dissolves in liquid and disperses evenly throughout the pot.
 When a potato absorbs liquid, it doesn’t selectively pull out just the salt.
-Instead, it absorbs a portion of the overall broth, including water, seasonings, and some salt.
+Instead, it absorbs some broth, including water, seasonings, and salt.

 Why the Potato Trick Persists